andybuske/AndyProject1/README.md

 ![Screen shot of the game layout at the start](https://github.com/andybuske/AndyProject1/blob/main/Screen_shot-Initial.png)

+  * The two possible decks are listed, each with their own button.
   * The Category and Deck Name are displayed above the card.
   * Front of card (question) is shown with a blue card outline and is displayed large centered on the card.
   * Back of card is initially hidden.
 Once clicked, the back of the card (answer) is shown with a red outline and is displayed smaller in the upper left corner of the card.